USAFA-ECE/ece281-book/book/intro.md

 #### Late Assignments

-With the exception of homeworks (which may only be submitted late in the case of family or medical emergency), deadline extensions are liberally granted by instructor discretion, *provided that you coordinate **prior** to the day on which the assignment is due.*
+Due date/time extensions for assignments will be granted at instructor discretion, *provided you coordinate the extension **prior** to the day on which the assignment is due.*
 It is your responsibility to plan ahead and communicate clearly.
-These extensions will be reflected ni Gradescope individually for you on that particular assignment.
+These extensions will be reflected in [Gradescope](https://www.gradescope.com/) individually for you on that particular assignment.

 ## Grading